flyingmachine/brave-clojure-web/content/java.md

 isn't meant to be an in-depth Java tutorial, but I hope that it helps clear up what's meant when programmers talk about Clojure "running on the JVM" or being a "hosted" language.
-In the next section, you'll be treated to more clearings up as you learn about how to use Java libraries within your Clojure project.
+In the next section, you'll be treated to more clearings up as you learn how to use Java libraries within your Clojure project.

+TODO more detail about the JVM being hosted: GC, threads TODO segue into next chapter, implementation in terms of JVM abstractions
+TODO mention that leiningen handles building jar files and classpaths for you
+TODO mention that you might run into classpath problems and that the cp discussion is meant to give you more insight into what's going on

 # Java Interop

-Clojure opted for direct interop rather than hiding / using a DSL
+Clojure makes it very easy for you to interact with Java classes and objects.

 # Notes